Britain's FTSE edges lower, Royal Mail and miners weigh

 “Miners are reacting to metals prices.
 They have to find ways to constantly cut costs to stay ahead of the game as China is not growing as much as it was.
 The sector’s outlook doesn’t look great,” David Battersby, investment manager at Redmayne-Bentley, said.

 Housebuilders also fell on concerns about the start of a rate hike cycle in the United Kingdom.
-Shares in Barratt Development, Taylor Wimpey and Persimmon fell 1.3 to 1.5 percent.
+Shares in Barratt Development, Taylor Wimpey and Persimmon fell 1.0 to 1.3 percent.

-Marks & Spencer’s dropped 1 percent after Britain’s biggest clothing retailer announced that John Dixon, the head of its non-food division, has resigned to become chief executive of another firm.
-(Additional reporting by Liisa Tuhkanen; diting by Tom Heneghan)
+Marks & Spencer’s dropped 0.7 percent after Britain’s biggest clothing retailer announced that John Dixon, the head of its non-food division, has resigned to become chief executive of another firm.

+GlaxoSmithKline dropped 0.6 percent after UBS cut its price target to 1400 pence from 1500 pence, (Editing by Susan Thomas)